-2023 Stockholder Proposals and Nominations
+2024 Stockholder Proposals and Nominations

-Stockholder proposals that are intended to be included in the Company's proxy materials for the 2023 Annual Meeting must be presented pursuant to Securities and Exchange Commission Rule 14a-8, or the Company's Bylaws as applicable, and received by the Corporate Secretary of the Company no later than December 30, 2022.
+Stockholder proposals that are intended to be included in the Company's proxy materials for the 2024 Annual Meeting must be presented pursuant to Securities and Exchange Commission Rule 14a-8, or the Company's Bylaws as applicable, and received by the Corporate Secretary of the Company no later than December 28, 2023.

-A stockholder that intends to present business at the 2023 Annual Meeting other than pursuant to Rule 14a-8, which may not be included in the Company's proxy materials, must comply with the requirements set forth in the Company's Bylaws.
-Among other things, a stockholder must give written notice of its intent to bring business before the 2023 Annual Meeting to the Company no later than March 24, 2023, and no earlier than February 22, 2023.
-However, if the date for the 2023 Annual Meeting is more than 30 calendar days prior to, or after, June 23, 2023, then such written notice must be received no later than the 90th day prior to the date of such meeting, or, if later, the tenth day following the day on which we announce the annual meeting date to the public.
+A stockholder that intends to present business at the 2024 Annual Meeting other than pursuant to Rule 14a-8, which may not be included in the Company's proxy materials, must comply with the requirements set forth in the Company's Bylaws.
+Among other things, a stockholder must give written notice of its intent to bring business before the 2024 Annual Meeting to the Company no later than March 9, 2024, and no earlier than February 7, 2024.
+However, if the date for the 2024 Annual Meeting is more than 30 calendar days prior to, or after, June 8, 2024, then such written notice must be received no later than the 90th day prior to the date of such meeting, or, if later, the tenth day following the day on which we announce the annual meeting date to the public.
 This written notice must contain specified information as set forth in the Company's Bylaws.

 You may recommend any person to be a director by writing to the Corporate Secretary of the Company.
-The period for submitting written notice nominating a director for the 2023 Annual Meeting is not earlier than the 120th day prior to the date of the 2023 Annual Meeting, or, if later, the tenth day following the day on which we announce the annual meeting date to the public.
+The period for submitting written notice nominating a director for the 2024 Annual Meeting is not earlier than the 120th day prior to the date of the 2023 Annual Meeting and not later than the 90th day prior to the date of the 2024 Annual Meeting, or, if later, the tenth day following the day on which we announce the annual meeting date to the public.
 This notice must include, among other things, the name, age, address, occupations and stockholdings of the proposed nominee and such other background materials as the Corporate Sustainability and Governance Committee may request.
+In order for stockholders to give timely notice of nominations for directors for inclusion on a universal proxy card in connection with the 2024 Annual Meeting, notice must be submitted by the same deadline as disclosed above under the advance

-background materials as the Corporate Sustainability and Governance Committee may request.
-To the extent permitted, the Company may exercise discretionary voting authority under proxies it solicits to vote in accordance with its best judgment on any such stockholder proposal or nomination.
-56 Visteon Corporation 2022 Proxy Statement
+, , ust include the information in the notice required by the To the extent permitted, the Company may exercis such stockholder proposal or nomination. e discretionary voting authority under proxies it solicits s to vote in accordance with its best judgment on any 61 Visteon Corporation 2023 Proxy Statement